 Speech-language pathologists provide an array of clinical services that range from counseling and consultation to screening, diagnosis, and treatment.

-Some of their job duties include:
+Some speech-language pathology job duties include:

 - Conducting initial and ongoing assessments and evaluations